Lesson 14

 [1] John 1: 35-41 ……….
 32 the two disciples heard him say this and followed Jesus ……”

-For almost thirty years as Jesus the Messiah lived hidden in the midst of mankind, the new days passed in silence but with still great anticipation and hope because the God-man Himself; Jesus Christ, was walking on the earth.
-In obedience, each step He took, consecrated His works so that all may return to Him for the Glory of God.
+For almost thirty years as Jesus the Messiah lived hidden amid mankind.
+The days passed in silence but with great anticipation and hope because the God-man Himself; Jesus Christ, was walking on the earth.
+In obedience, each step He took, consecrated His works of creation so that all choosing to follow Him, may return to Him for the Glory of God.

 Creation was not going to sit on the sidelines anymore.
+In the presence of Christ on Earth, creation is consecrated for use in God’s plan of salvation.
 Now it would actively participate in the unfolding of events.
-Mankind was no longer going to be a motionless victim of its own circumstance but was going to be allowed to stand as beneficiaries of God’s Grace.
-By choosing to be transformed they would wait, without-stretched arms, souls peaked with anticipation, hearts opened, and minds expunged from needless thought, in order to allow for the coming grace which will set them free and unite them with God the creator.
+Mankind no longer was going to be a motionless victim of its own circumstance but, was going to be allowed to stand as beneficiaries of God’s Grace.
+By choosing to be transformed they would wait, with arms outstretched, souls peaked with anticipation, hearts opened, and minds expunged from needless thought.
+This would allow for the coming grace to set them free and unite them with God the creator.

-Jesus the Messiah was born into humble circumstances and grew up in the midst of his creation.
-Now thirty years old, Jesus is ready to make Himself known.
-He begins by allowing himself to be Baptized by John the Baptist in the River Jordan (Matt 3:13-17).
-From His baptism Jesus is tried in the desert of temptation (Matt 4:1-11) by Satan.
+Jesus, born into humble circumstances, grew up amidst his own creation.
+Now at thirty years old, Jesus is ready to make Himself known.
+First, He allows himself to be Baptized by John the Baptist in the River Jordan (Matt 3:13-17).
+From there Jesus goes into the wilderness as a trial where he is tempted (Matt 4:1-11) by Satan.

 It is literally the dawn of a new kind of day.
 Jesus walks along the shore of the Sea of Galilee.
-As He does so, He is watching all the fishing activity with people coming and going.
-Many people are there because it is a safe route to travel by day.
+As He does so, He is watching all the related fishing activity with the throngs of people coming and going.
+Some people are there because it is a safe route to travel by day.
 Others are there because of work in the fishing boats.
 Still others are there for the buying and selling at the fish markets.

 The scene is boisterous because of all the early morning activity.
-With all the clamoring, chattering and mulling about it depicts a scene without form.
+With the given cacophony and mulling about, it depicts a scene without form.
 The scene’s symbolism is reminiscent of the very beginning of creation as recalled in the book of Genesis[1] where it says that creation “was without form.”
 Genesis also recalls how the spirit like a mighty wind “moved across the seas of the deep.”
 These words depict how God, as recalled in Genesis, created all things new from nothingness.

 Now God was going to do something new.
-Jesus the Messiah will begin a new process and do it by calling out from amongst the nothingness of man, then transform them.
-It is from this scene Jesus selects some fishermen because they were “without form” and initiates them to be part of the new beginning.
+Jesus the Messiah will begin a new process and do it by calling each person from amongst the nothingness of man, then transform them.
+It is from this scene Jesus selects some fishermen because they were “without form” and initiates them to be part of the new beginning as disciples.

 18 As he was walking by the Sea of Galilee, he saw two brothers, Simon who is called Peter, and his brother Andrew, casting a net into the sea; they were fishermen.19He said to them, “Come after me, and I will make you fishers of men.”20At once they left their nets and followed him.21He walked along from there and saw two other brothers, James, the son of Zebedee, and his brother John.
 They were in a boat, with their father Zebedee, mending their nets.
 He called them,22and immediately they left their boat and their father and followed him.
 (Matt 4:18-22)